open/close all folders

 - The Dwarf, Elf, and Ogre from Le Donjon de Naheulbeuk.
 Other party members are called by their classes (Barbarian, Bard, Enchantress, Ranger, Thief).

 - In Kung Fu Panda, Master Shifu usually refers to Po as "Panda".
-Fridge Brilliance implies that his other students, who seem to be examples of A Dog Named Dog, might originally have had other names, but since Shifu always referred to them by their species, they started using those as their names.
+His other students, who seem to be examples of A Dog Named "Dog", might originally have had other names, but since Shifu always referred to them by their species, they started using those as their names.

 - In The Land Before Time, the dinosaurs have proper names as shown by the main characters, yet the adults never seem to have their names revealed.
 That doesn't stop Little Foot's grandfather and Cera's dad from referring to each other as Three-Horn and Long-Neck, respectively, whenever they talk to each other, though.